What Does a Website Cost in South Africa? [2026 Price Guide]

 Do I need to pay for POPIA compliance on my website? +

-If your website collects any personal information — through contact forms, checkout pages, newsletters, or quote requests — POPIA compliance is required by South African law.
+If your website collects any personal information, through contact forms, checkout pages, newsletters, or quote requests, POPIA compliance is required by South African law.
 This means a Privacy Policy, data handling disclosures, and appropriate consent mechanisms must be in place.
 Professional agencies build POPIA-compliant structure into the website as part of the design process.

 What are the ongoing costs of running a website in South Africa? +

-• Domain registration: R150 – R300 per year
+- Domain registration: R150 to R300 per year

-• Website hosting: varies by plan and provider
+- Website hosting: varies by plan and provider

-• Maintenance, security updates, and backups
+- Maintenance, security updates, and backups

-• Content updates and design changes
+- Content updates and design changes

-• Online marketing, SEO, and paid advertising
+- Online marketing, SEO, and paid advertising

 Is AI-generated website design cheaper and worth it? +